Ernie0921/React-Chat-app/README.md

 currently there are only 2 members in the chat.
 "Ernie" and "Guest" use the "Guest" username and "digitalcraft" password to test it out

-Use any or these log in and password to be an Avenger and test the app!!!
-Avengers Asemble 1.
-CaptainAmerica
-digitalcraft
+## Avengers Assemble

+Log in using any of the 4 username below with the password "digitalcraft" in order to test the application.

+1.CaptainAmerica

 2.THOR
-digitalcraft

 3.Spiderman
-digitalcraft

 4.BlackWidow
-digitalcraft

 # Technologies